 A new study offers insight into the powerful appeal of video games and how they encourage violent behavior.
 The study, "Violent Video Games as Exemplary Teachers: A Conceptual Analysis" by the father-son research team of J. Ronald Gentile and Douglas Gentile, argues that violent video games use several extremely effective teaching tools to reinforce violent thoughts and behavior.
-Ronald Gentile is at the State University of New York at Buffalo, and his son Douglas is a psychology professor at Iowa State University and director of research for the National Institute on Media and the Family.
-Their study appeared in November 2007 on the Web site of the Journal of Youth and Adolescence.
+Ronald Gentile is at the State University of New York–Buffalo, and his son Douglas is a psychology professor at Iowa State University and director of research for the National Institute on Media and the Family.
+Their study appeared in November of 2007 on the website of the Journal of Youth and Adolescence.

 Still, media effects research is routinely subjected to scathing criticism.
 In an Internet document titled "Reality Bytes: Eight Myths About Video Games Debunked," Massachusetts Institute of Technology literature professor Henry Jenkins stresses the inconclusive nature of most such studies and the tendency by pundits to connect the dots to violent outbursts.
 He notes that "no research has found that violent video games are a primary factor" in triggering antisocial behavior, "or that violent video game play could turn an otherwise normal person into a killer."

 He'll get no quibbles from Douglas Gentile.
 "Most of the critics of the violent video-game literature fail to understand that aggression is multi-causal.
 None of us researchers are saying [violent video games are] the cause," he says.
 "I think it's a false dichotomy to ask whether games are good or bad"—they simply have "more than one effect."